machwatt/sf_filecollection_gallery/README.md

 ## Settings
 Simple FileCollection Gallery provides settings to customize the output.

-	view.templateRootPath = The root path for templates view.partialRootPath = The root path for partials view.layoutRootPath = The root path for layouts
+	view.templateRootPaths = The root path for templates as fallback array view.partialRootPaths = The root path for partials as fallback array view.layoutRootPaths = The root path for layouts as fallback array

 	settings.lightbox = Additional output for lightbox settings, default 'lightbox' settings.enableLightbox = Switch if lightbox is enabled